 So, the U.S. insurance market has found a workaround that preserves the main advantages of parametric solutions while adhering to regulatory requirements.

 Advantages of Parametric Insurance Policies Over Traditional Policies

 While parametric solutions may still be in their early stages, the ability to deliver automatic payment in a data-driven world helps it fill the gaps created by traditional insurance products.

 One of the challenges in insurance is setting appropriate rates.

 In traditional indemnity, pricing the risk of a loss is not easy.
 Oftentimes the price set by traditional insurance is so high that no one buys it.
 This is the case with flood insurance today — conventional insurance is expensive with a slow and cumbersome payout mechanism.

 The insured generally has the benefit of having more information about their own risk than the insurance carrier.
 Parametric insurance policies remove this information imbalance and give the insurer a better understanding of the underlying risk exposure.
 Both parties are privy to the same relevant data about the chances of an event happening.

 That's the reason why parametric insurance is becoming an appealing option to non-insurance capital providers because there no need for them to analyze the risk in their clients or their assets.

-Also, one of the major benefits for insurers is that every parametric policy offers fixed liabilities.
+Also, one of the major benefits for insurers is that every parametric solution offers fixed liabilities.
 As a result, insurance providers can calculate the total amount of liability with a high level of certainty.
 This is especially important for low-frequency but severe events.